xiaohanchi/COCA/README.md

 )
 ```

-For more accurate calibration, consider increasing `prior.sample` to
-$10^6$ and setting `n.simu` to $10^4$, though this may require
-additional computation time.
-If the power or success rate does not reach
+If the power or success rate does not reach the target, increase
-the target, increase `n.stage2` and rerun the calibration. **To fully
+`n.stage2` and rerun the calibration. **To fully reproduce the results
-reproduce the results in our paper, please use the following inputs:
+in our paper, please use the following inputs:
 `period.effect = seq(-0.1, 0.5, 0.05)`, `prior.sample = 1e6`, and
 `n.simu = 1e4`, while keeping all other inputs unchanged.
 For other
 trial cases, please use `case = 2` or `case = 3` as appropriate.**

+> **NOTE:** The above example is a simplified, lighter version of the
+> calibration procedure designed to facilitate user testing, using fewer
+> prior samples and simulations.
+The full calibration procedure is
+> time-consuming, as it requires identifying a suitable sample size
+> `n.stage2` while controlling the maximum type I error inflation across
+> a range of potential period effects.
+To reproduce our results, one
+> must perform finer prior sampling and use a large number of simulation
+> replications (e.g., increase `prior.sample` to $10^6$ and setting
+> `n.simu` to $10^4$).
+On a MacBook Air (Apple M1 chip, 16 GB RAM),
+> running 10,000 replicated studies for a given sample size and true
+> probability scenario (e.g., $H_0$ or $H_1$) takes approximately 20 to
+> 30 minutes.
+Since our calibration involves exploring a range of
+> candidate sample sizes across multiple true scenarios, the entire
+> process typically takes 12 to 16 hours.
+In our paper, we used a
+> high-performance computing cluster (Seadragon, the MD Anderson
+> research cluster) for the calibration.
+With 200 parallel jobs, the
+> complete process takes approximately 20 to 30 minutes on average.

 Once the optimal `n.stage2` is found, run simulations to get the
 operating characteristics of the COCA design with the calibrated